markovka17/dla/hw1_asr/README.md

 * Generally, your `test.py` and `train.py` scripts should run without issues after running all commands in your installation guide.
 * You must provide the logs for the training of your final model from the start of the training.
   Either use W&B reports or include your tensorboard directory in the resources of your project.
+* Attech a brief report.
+How did you train your final model?
+What did you try?
+  What worked and what didn't?
+What were the major challenges?
+  Also attach a summary of all bonus tasks you've implemented.

 --------------